MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-agentless-monitoring.md

 5. On the **Auto or Advanced?** page, do the following:

     1. Select either **Automatic computer discovery** or **Advanced discovery**.
 Automatic computer discovery scans for Windows-based computers in the domain.
-Advanced discovery allows you to specify criteria for the computers that the wizard will return, such as computer names starting with WKS.
+Advanced discovery allows you to specify criteria for the computers that the wizard returns, such as computer names starting with WKS.
 If you select **Automatic computer discovery**, select **Next**, and then go to step 7.
 If you select **Advanced discovery**, continue with the following steps.

     2. In the **Computer and Device Classes** list, select **Servers and Clients**, **Servers Only**, or **Clients Only**.